Consensys/quorum-terraform/aws/README.md

 The deployment creates all instances in the public subnets because it requires ssh access to provision them with Besu.
 Where possible we suggest deploying this from an instance in AWS and setting the nodes to deploy into the private_subnets

-Node keys, genesis file, config etc can be found in the `files/besu_ibft` folder
+Node keys, genesis file, config etc can be found in the `files/besu_ibft` folder.
+Please modify with as many nodes you would like to provision and increase the count in `variables.tf`

 The monitoring box has ports 3000 (grafana) open to 0.0.0.0/0 and the credentials are admin/Password1.
 Please login and change this, we suggest using an OAuth mechanism like Google.